dask/distributed/docs/source/worker.rst

     thread pool
 4. At 95% of memory load (as reported by the OS), terminate and restart the worker

-These values can be configured by modifying the ``~/.config/dask/distributed.yaml`` file
+These values can be configured by modifying the ``~/.config/dask/distributed.yaml``
+file:

 .. code-block:: yaml